 In 1995, Opera was founded on the premise that anyone should be able to browse the web on any device.
 For more than 20 years, Opera browsers have enabled millions of people to access the internet, pioneering many features that are now taken for granted today, including tabs and speed dial.
 Opera makes browsers for PCs (Windows, MacOS and Linux) as well as mobile devices (Opera for Android, Opera Mini for Android and iOS, Opera Touch and Opera News).

 Opera uniquely provides a completely free, no-log virtual private network (VPN), along with the “My Flow” feature that enables users to sync things securely between computer and phone.
 The Opera browser is also first on the market with built-in ad blocking and cryptocurrency-mining protection.

-Opera used Apache Cassandra for about 2 years before they discovered Scylla.
+Opera used Apache Cassandra for about 2 years before they discovered ScyllaDB.
 The team was plagued by constant issues, such as the Cassandra process itself being killed, and several hundreds of hours spent debugging Java garbage collection (GC).
 Cassandra proved to be a constant struggle, and countless experiments in tuning configurations delivered only marginal improvements.

 “We can now focus on creating new features for our users instead of babysitting Cassandra.”

 Opera discovered ScyllaDB at the Cassandra Summit in 2015, where the ScyllaDB database achieved 1,000,000 CQL operations per second on a single node.
 “I was really impressed and discovered that ScyllaDB has built a very efficient database that is also compatible with Cassandra,” said Rafał Furmański, Head of Web Services for Opera.
 In 2018, the Opera team decided that ScyllaDB was mature enough to migrate users’ data from Cassandra.
 As an added bonus, they found they were able to significantly reduce their node count, lowering TCO in the process.